What is the difference between PCB and PCBA

 PCB and PCBA are commonly used terms in the electronics manufacturing industry.
-Although the two differ only by an “A” letter, their inner meanings are worlds apart.
-For non-electronics industry practitioners, it may be ridiculed for improper use.
-So what is PCB or PCBA?
-What is the difference between PCBA and PCB?
-Let’s take a quick look at each other’s relationship through the YouTube video below.
+Although the two abbreviations differ only by one letter, their meanings are worlds apart, and practitioners not in the electronics industry may be ridiculed for improper use.
+What are the definitions of PCB & PCBA and what is the difference between PCBA and PCB?
+First, let’s take a quick look at their relationship by watching the YouTube video below.

 Is it PCB or PCBA in electronic equipment?

 This article uses a mobile phone as an example.
 We can first disassemble a mobile phone to reveal its different parts and its internal composition, which mainly includes the following accessories: an earpiece, speaker, microphone, battery, screen, keyboard, printed circuit board and various chips.
 These parts can be roughly divided into three categories based on their functions:

 - Transmitter: Chip

 From the perspective of many electronic consumers, electronic products mainly rely on the internal chip to function, which is correct, but they mistakenly think that the entire green board is a chip.
 In many electronic products, the green board is one of the protagonists of this article: PCBA board.
 After disassembling the PCBA board, the PCB bare board and electronic components can be obtained.
 An integrated circuit (IC) or chip is a type of electronic PCBA component.
 Presumably, the reason we may confuse chips with PCB and PCBA is that chips are also called integrated circuits.

 Breaking down the PCBA assembly process may help you distinguish the three relationships.
 Engineers program the required functionality into the chip and then commission a PCBA company to manufacture and assemble the PCB.
 The circuit board obtained after the assembly is completed is the PCBA board.
 Therefore, the circuit boards in the electronic equipment sold on the market are called PCBA boards.